 This small Westward harbour offers easy access to the water with steps leading down from a small landing.
 If you're feeling adventurous swim across to Fregondee bay, not easily accessible by land.

 In the late afternoon the sun goes off the harbour but the adjacent creeks are easily reached and are bathed in sunlight.

 Enjoy fantastic swimming right off the rocks into the beautifully coloured deep water.
 Take a fishing line or a snorkel to discover the abundant sea life in and around the creeks.

-This bay requires a bit of rock scrambling but the views & swimming are altogether superb.
+This bay requires a bit of rock scrambling but the views and swimming are altogether superb.